KohlbacherLab/CLAUDIO/README.md

 Note: If the position or the atom type is specified there have to be two colon-symbols (ex.: "K,M:1" will not be accepted as input).
 You can leave the respective specification empty though, if you wish to use the default here (ex.:
 "K::1" is equal to "K:CB:1", "M:N:0" is equal to "M:N:", "K:CB:0" is equal to "K::" and also to just "K").
-6. Finally, specify which structure search tool you will be using with the parameter "-t / --search-tool" (either with `"blastp"` or `"hhsearch"`).

 With this the relevant settings are defined.
 You may choose to further specify the structure searche's settings in terms of coverage, sequence identity, and e-value, as well as the resolution cutoff during the structure selection, or even